-I used my delicious blueberry ricotta pound cake as the base for this recipe.
+My delicious blueberry ricotta pound cake is the base for this recipe.

 For more peach recipes, try my peach cobbler cookies and peach cupcakes!